 That’s one of the biggest benefits of a franchise according to Fee.

 “At a franchise like Cruise Planners, we do all the heavy lifting, so our travel advisors can have more time to sell,” Fee says.
 “And when our advisors have more time to sell, they can earn more profits for their business.”

 The Importance of Proven Systems and Brand Recognition

 In addition to the many programs and support, one of the biggest benefits of a franchise is that you are buying into an established brand with a history of success.

 “With a franchise, you have a proven model of success to help your business grow, reducing the risk of failure compared to a traditional new business,” Fee said.

 A company such as Cruise Planners has spent more than 25 years refining its systems and tools to ensure its travel advisors are successful.
 This long history provides tremendous brand recognition and trust, which are critical to growing your business.
-Because you don’t have to build a brand yourself, you are able to learn how to become a travel agent and get to market quicker and spend more time focused on selling.
+Because you don’t have to build a brand yourself, you are able to learn how to become a travel agent and get to market quicker, spending more time focused on selling.

 With a host, you may get some increased buying power compared to an independent operator, but you are not getting the proven systems and the brand equity that come with a franchise.
 Instead, you will have to work to build your own brand, a task that can be incredibly time consuming and costly for a small business owner.